Donna Jean Godchaux

-Donna Jean Thatcher Godchaux-MacKay (born August 22, 1947) is an American singer who was a member of the Grateful Dead from 1972 until 1979.
+Donna Jean Thatcher Godchaux-MacKay (August 22, 1947 – November 2, 2025) was an American singer best known as a member of the rock band the Grateful Dead from 1972 to 1979.
+In addition to the Dead, she performed with the Jerry Garcia Band and the short-lived Heart of Gold Band, all alongside her first husband, Keith Godchaux.
+She formed the Donna Jean Godchaux Band in 2006.

-Biography
+Life and career

-Donna Jean Thatcher was born in Florence, Alabama.
-Prior to 1970, she had worked as a session singer in Muscle Shoals, Alabama, eventually singing with a group called Southern Comfort and appearing as a backup singer on at least two #1 hit songs: "When a Man Loves a Woman" by Percy Sledge in 1966 and "Suspicious Minds" by Elvis Presley in 1969.
-Her vocals were featured on other classic recordings by Boz Scaggs and Duane Allman, Cher, Joe Tex, Neil Diamond and many others.
+Donna Jean Thatcher was born in Florence, Alabama, on August 22, 1947.
+Prior to 1970, she had worked as a session singer in Muscle Shoals, Alabama, eventually singing with a group called Southern Comfort and appearing as a backup singer on at least two number one hit songs: "When a Man Loves a Woman" by Percy Sledge in 1966 and "Suspicious Minds" by Elvis Presley in 1969.
+Her vocals were featured on other recordings by Boz Scaggs and Duane Allman, Cher, Joe Tex, Neil Diamond and many others.
 She then moved to California and met future fellow Grateful Dead member Keith Godchaux, whom she married in 1970.

 Donna introduced Keith to Jerry Garcia after Garcia's performance at San Francisco's Keystone Korner in September 1971.
-At the time, Donna Jean was not working as a musician.
+At the time, Donna was not working as a musician.
 She joined the band shortly afterwards, remaining a member until February 1979.

-Donna Jean provided backing and lead vocals in the group's music.
+Donna provided backing and lead vocals in the group's music.
 During their membership in the Grateful Dead, the couple also issued the mostly self-written Keith & Donna album in 1975 with Jerry Garcia as a Keith and Donna Band member.
 In turn, they performed as part of the Jerry Garcia Band.
-Godchaux possesses a mezzo-soprano vocal range.
+Godchaux possessed a mezzo-soprano vocal range.

-Keith and Donna's son, Zion "Rock" Godchaux of BoomBox, was born in 1974.
+In a 2014 Rolling Stone interview, she described her departure from the band saying, "Keith and I, we were wasted.
+We were exhausted.
+And the band was exhausted with us.
+The band knew we had to be out of the band, and Keith and I had been talking about ‘How in the world do you quit the Grateful Dead?
+It was sad, but it was what needed to happen.
+It was turning into being not profitable for anybody.
+We needed to go, and they needed for us to go."